ai-bearing/ai-bearing.github.io/index.markdown

 Hi.
 I'm Avinash.

 ## Who am I?
-I am a mathematics PhD student to the University of Virginia.
+I am a first-year mathematics PhD student at the University of Virginia.

 For Fall 2025, I am a discussion leader for a section of Calculus II (Math 1320), as well as the grader for Advanced Linear Algebra (Math 4651).